How to use dashes correctly: Punctuation tip #5

 So is it used by large language models?
 Yes.
 A lot.
 Generative AI uses language patterns and falls into repetitive loops, which means that you see vocabulary, structures and punctuation marks again and again – more than you would in human writing.
 As a result, the dash (namely the US-style em dash) is used constantly, particularly when it comes to setting off information.

 In my opinion, dashes (or contrast framing, or the rule of threes, or words like ‘delve’) aren’t always a sign of AI.
-If they’re used occasionally and judiciously, they have their place.
+If they’re used sparingly and judiciously, they have their place.
 That said, if you’re using AI to assist your writing process, look out for these patterns and minimise them.
 Or better yet, ditch the bots and write the words yourself!

 Final thoughts: How to use dashes correctly

 Dashes may look tricky at first, but once you know where and when to use them, they’ll make your writing cleaner, sharper and more consistent.
-However, consider whether a dash is needed or whether another punctuation mark will do.
-A little goes a long way.

-Another thing to remember is that using the en dash or em dash is a matter of style, particularly when it comes to setting out information.
-Australia and the UK prefer to use the former; the US prefers the latter.
-That said, I’ve seen many local novels use the em dash.
-It all depends on the author’s preference or the publisher’s style guide.
+And remember, using the en dash or em dash can be a matter of style, particularly when you're setting out information.
+Australia and the UK prefer the former; the US prefers the latter.

 Not sure how to handle dashes?
 Let me take care of them for you.
 Get in touch through my contact form or request a sample edit.